IngeborgArdoe/training/discovery/introduction_model.md

 The main object class is Yellow Trip, where each instance/row represents a single trip.
 Each trip has information on pick-up and drop off location, time and zone, and includes details on different payment amounts, payment type, duration of the trip and number of passengers.

 The pick-up and drop off taxi zones consists of 265 different areas, such as "Jamaica Bay" and "Chinatown".
-Each taxi zone is connected to a larger Borough, which is split into seven areas.
-Two examples of boroughs are "Bronx" and "Brooklyn".
-Lastly, each borough is connected to a Service zone.
-There are five Service zones and an example is "Airports".
+Each taxi zone is connected to a larger community district, and to an even larger borough, such as "Bronx" or "Brooklyn".